 A Quick Look at Purina Beyond Grain-Free Dog Food

 Purina has a fairly good track record when it comes to recalls, and their Beyond Grain-Free line has never been affected (although their regular Beyond line has).
 Still, there are two incidents in the past decade that are worth mentioning.

-In March of 2016, they recalled several of their wet foods over concerns that the level of vitamins inside didn’t match what was on the labels.
+In March 2016, several of their wet foods were recalled over concerns that the level of vitamins inside didn’t match what was on the labels.
 The food was safe to eat, and there were no issues reported.

 Reviews of the 3 Best Purina Beyond Grain-Free Dog Food Recipes